lifo101/phpopendoc/README.md

 // The Section variable is not just a normal array
 $sec->set("Just another sentence");

+// Header/footers can contain any block level content
+// like paragraphs, tables and images.
 $sec->addHeader()->set("My Header");

 Writer\XML::saveDocument($doc); // output to STDOUT